-I use the harebell, also known as the 'Scottish bluebell,' as the image for my counselling practice as it is a beautiful, fragile-looking flower, and yet can thrive in the harshest conditions - just like the human spirit.
+I have chosen the harebell, also known as the 'Scottish bluebell,' as the emblem for my counselling practice as it is a beautiful, fragile-looking flower, and yet can thrive in the harshest conditions - just like the human spirit.

 Welcome to my website, feel free to browse and explore, and if you feel like I might be someone who can help you, contact me.

 "A therapy session is a time set aside on an agreed date at an agreed place, which provides a 'safe' space, which is private, undisturbed, and cannot be overheard or interrupted."